technomancy/bussard/manual.md

 high degree of flexibility and customization without sacrificing performance.

-At the bottom of the screen is the interactive code console where you can interact directly with your ship's onboard computer.
-By default a single line is shown, which displays either the current line of input (if applicable) or the last line of output.
-Pressing ` (backtick) toggles the full console, which allows you to scroll through the previous input and output.
-While the full console is active, the piloting controls for your ship will be unavailable until you leave the console with the esc key.
-Enter any Lua code into the console to have it evaluated.
+Pressing ctrl-enter toggles the console, which allows you to interact with your ship's computer.
+While the console is active, the piloting controls for your ship will be unavailable until you go back to flight mode with the esc key.
+Enter any Lua code into the console to have it evaluated and the result shown.
 See the API section below to learn how to control your ship from code.

+Note that some of your ship's functions will also display messages to the console.
+The last line of the console output will be visible at the bottom of the screen during flight mode.

-When your ship starts, it will load its init file (called src.config) in order to create key bindings, define helper functions, and perform any other setup.
+When your ship starts, it will load its configuration file (called "src.config") in order to create key bindings, define helper functions, and perform any other setup.
+This file also loads other files (like "src.edit" or "src.mail") which define other specialized modes of interaction.

+### Editor

+You can make changes to your configuration files using the onboard editor.
+Press alt-o to open a file; start with "src.config".
+You can see where the flight mode is defined and how the flight controls and other commands are bound to keystrokes.
+The bind function can attach any function to a keystroke.

-You can make changes to your init file using the onboard editor.
-Run this code in your REPL: `ship:e("src.config")`.
-(Also bound to ctrl-enter) Once you're done with your edits, press `esc` and load your changes with `ship:load("src.config")` (Also bound to ctrl-r).
-You can edit other files in your ship by passing another filename to `ship:e`, but by default only files in the `ship.src` and `ship.docs` tables will stay after your ship is restarted.
-You can configure it to save other tables by adding their names to the `ship.persist` table.
+Once you're done with your edits, press esc to go back to flight mode and load your changes with ctrl-r.
+You can edit other files anywhere in your ship, but by default only files in the ship.src and ship.docs tables will stay after your ship is restarted.
+You can configure it to save other tables by adding their names to the ship.persist table.

+You can open as many files in the editor as you need with alt-o.
+Use ctrl-pageup and ctrl-pagedown to cycle through them.

 ### Communication system